zparvez2z/nfdi4culture-stack/docs/01-mediawiki-wikibase-setup.md

 - Environment variables for database connection
 - Shared volumes across mediawiki, web, and jobrunner services

-**Key Learning:** Docker volume mounts with relative paths don't always resolve correctly from docker-compose file location.
-Using absolute paths resolved the issue.
+**Key Learning:** Docker volume mounts need the real host path.
+The compose file now derives it from `STACK_REPOS_ROOT` (defaulting to the workspace root), so the stack works both locally and in Codespaces without editing the file.

 ### 3. Dependency Installation